 6. Speak to a mortgage expert

-It’s a good idea to work with a qualified mortgage broker from very early in the process of buying your interstate property.
+It’s a good idea to work with a qualified independent mortgage brokers in Melbourne from very early in the process of buying your interstate property.
 Once you’ve narrowed down your preferred state and location, a mortgage broker can organise a loan pre-approval for you.
 This is important because some lenders have strict terms and conditions for loans in different parts of Australia.
 In other words, where you plan to buy property can have a significant impact on how much you can borrow.
 A mortgage broker will also guide you through every step of the journey to getting an interstate home loan, making the process as stress-free as possible.

 Need help securing an interstate investment loan?